riasingh2353/team27/docs/final.md

 Total: $90.6
-*does not include cost of FPGA and arduino and radio on the base station receiving robot transmissions (~ means cost found based off of google and mouser, are mostly approximations)
+*does not include cost of FPGA and arduino and radio on the base station receiving robot transmissions (~ means cost found based off of Google and mouser, and are mostly approximations)

 ## Results and Conclusions:
 This semester we were able to build a robot that follow lines, detect walls, and transmit to our GUI.
 We learned about image processing, FFT applications, and communication protocols, and along the way, how to work together as a team.